 Good manners do not come naturally to children (or adults!), but they are a necessary part of living in society.
 Not only are children with good manners more pleasant to be around, but it will also make their life easier as an adult.

-Set your child up for success by starting to practice good manners early and making them a part of your everyday life.
-Don’t hesitate to nag them gently until they become second nature and always lead by example!
+Set your child up for success by starting to practice good etiquette early — and don’t hesitate to nag them gently until good manners become second nature.
+And always lead by example!

-Here is a list of twelve good manners your child should have mastered by the time he or she turns 10.
+Here are twelve good manners every child should know by the time he or she turns 10.

 1. Say “Please” and “Thank You”

-“Please” and “thank you” should be amongst the first words that your child learns.
-Practice relentlessly: whether it is for a toy or a service, remind your child always to ask politely and thank whoever did them a favor.
+“Please” and “thank you” should be among the first words that your child learns.
+Practice relentlessly: Whether it is for a toy or a service, remind your child to ask politely and thank whoever did them a favor.